adierking/unplug/README.md

 ## How to Use

 You will need an NTSC-U (GGTE01) *Chibi-Robo!
 Plug Into Adventure!* ISO to use Unplug.
-Other versions of the game are not supported yet.
+Other versions of the game are not currently supported due to the amount of effort that would be required.

 Unplug is a command-line app, so you'll need to open PowerShell/Command Prompt/Terminal to use it.
 On Windows 10+, you should try downloading Windows Terminal from the Store.